perusio/filefield-nginx-progress/README.md

     compiled in.
 Now you need to support the upload progress bar in the Nginx configuration.

+## Upgrade from versions prior to 7.x-2.1 for Drupal 7

+ Now it uses a pure JSON output.
+If you upgrade you must add `upload_progress_json_output` to the `/progress` location or the progress bar it won't work.

 ## Instalation

  1. Install the module as usual from